Turbinaria peltata: Distribution and habitat

 Turbinaria peltata is native to the warm waters of the Indo-Pacific region.
 Its range extends from the coast of East Africa to Taiwan and American Samoa.
 It is common in most shallow water habitats such as rocky foreshores and shallow reef slopes, especially in areas of turbid water.

 Biology

 Colonies of Turbinaria peltata grow by extra-tentacular budding.
 This means that new corallites grow between existing ones, outside the corallite walls.
 The new corallites tend to be small and make the surface appear more crowded.

 Conservation status

-The International Union for Conservation of Nature has assessed the conservation status of Turbinaria peltata as being "vulnerable".
+The International Union for Conservation of Nature has assessed the conservation status of Turbinaria peltata as being "least concern species".
 Although it is a common species with a widespread distribution, it faces a number of threats.
 It is collected for the aquarium trade, rising sea water temperatures and ocean acidification cause stressful conditions and make it more susceptible to coral bleaching and coral diseases.
 Localised threats include fisheries, damage to reefs, tourism, pollution and sedimentation.